dvilajeti01/SOS-Alarm-System/README.md

 The SOS is responsible for monitoring secondary structures, particularly manholes and service boxes.
 A structure can be seen as a class with attributes that describe each class instance.
 The attributes that make each instance of said class unique are StructureType, StructureNumber, MSPlate.
 Otherwise, the class has multiple member functions that are mostly getter functions.
 This introduces the first file of importance, `structure.py`.

 #### SOS Boxes
-Another attribute of the **structure** class that is of importance is `sos`, which itself is an attribute of type **sos** class.
+Another attribute of the **structure** class that is of importance is `sos`, which itself is a class of type **sos**.
 Here is the context: a particular structure may have an SOS box installed.
 This is the device that will collect the data to later to determine risks in the system.
-> Thus we can say that the SOS box is a property (attribute) of the more general structure *explained later* These two main concepts drive the functionality of the email tool, thus we begin with explaining each python file.
+> Thus we can say that the SOS box is a property (attribute) of the more general structure (*explained later*).
+These two main concepts drive the functionality of the email tool, thus we begin with explaining each python file.

  ### structure.py

-   To initialize the class you must pass all the necessary attributes listed in the parameter list of the __init__ method, as shown below:
+   To initialize the class you must pass all the necessary attributes listed in the parameter list of the `__init__()` method, as shown below:

    ```python
    def __init__(self,IMEINumber,Borough,MSPlate,StructureType,StructureNumber